Anne Applebaum writes a weekly foreign affairs column for The Washington Post.

 ” (2012), which was a National Book Award nominee, and “Between East and West: Across the Borderlands of Europe

 Born in Washington, D.C., Applebaum attended Yale University and was a Marshall Scholar at the London School of Economics and St. Antony’s College, Oxford.
-She lives in Warsaw with her husband, Polish politician Radoslaw Sikorski, and their two children.
+She lives in Warsaw and London.